metacpan/metacpan-cpan-extracted/distros/A/App-Greple/README.md

     Use different colors for different string matched.
     Disabled by default.

-    Next example prints all words start by \`color' and display them all in different colors.
+    Next example prints all words start by `color` and display them all in different colors.

         greple --uniqcolor 'colou?r\w*'

-    When used with option **-i**, color is selected still in case-sensitive fashion.
-If you want case-insensitive color selection, use next **--uniqsub** option.
+    When used with option `-i`, color is selected still in case-sensitive fashion.
+If you want case-insensitive color selection, use next `--uniqsub` option.

 - **--uniqsub**=_function_, **--us**=_function_

-    Above option **--uniqcolor** set same color for same literal string.
+    Above option `--uniqcolor` set same color for same literal string.
-    Option **--uniqsub** specify the preprocessor code applied before comparison.  _function_ get matched string by `$_` and returns the result.
+    Option `--uniqsub` specify the preprocessor code applied before comparison.  _function_ get matched string by `$_` and returns the result.
 For example, next command will choose unique colors for each word by their length.